Academy of Ancient Music: Modern revival

 In 1973, the Academy of Ancient Music was revived by the British conductor and harpsichordist, Christopher Hogwood, for the purpose of playing 18th- and early 19th-century music on period instruments.
-For choral works, it is joined either by the Academy of Ancient Music Chorus or by a cathedral or collegiate choir with boys' voices.
+For choral works, it is joined by the Academy of Ancient Music Chorus or by other external choruses.

 The AAM was the first orchestra to record all of Mozart's symphonies on period instruments.
-The AAM has since recorded the complete Beethoven piano concertos, with fortepianist Steven Lubin, and symphonies of Beethoven, and has recorded numerous Haydn symphonies.
-It continues to record its cycle of Mozart piano concertos, with fortepianist Robert Levin.
+The AAM has since recorded the complete Mozart's piano concertos, with fortepianist Robert Levin, the complete Beethoven's piano concertos, with fortepianist Steven Lubin, and symphonies, and has recorded numerous Haydn's symphonies.
 The AAM has also recorded Purcell's Dido and Aeneas, Handel's Orlando and Rinaldo, Mozart's La clemenza di Tito, Haydn's L'anima del filosofo and over 200 other recordings for a range of different labels.

 The commissioning of new works under Paul Goodwin represented a new development for the AAM.
-The first commission and recording, John Tavener's Eternity's Sunrise, met with enthusiastic critical acclaim and led to a second new Tavener work and recording, Total Eclipse.
+The first commission and recording, John Tavener's Eternity's Sunrise, met with enthusiastic critical acclaim and led to a second new Tavener work and recording, Total Eclipse/Agraphon.
 David Bedford's Like a Strand of Scarlet followed in 2001 and, in 2003, the AAM premiered John Woolrich's Arcangelo, written to mark the 350th anniversary of the birth of Arcangelo Corelli.
 The next commission in 2006 celebrated the 250th anniversary of Mozart's birth with a work from the Scottish-American composer Thea Musgrave, Journey into Light, which was written as a companion piece to Mozart's Exsultate, jubilate.
 Recently, this trend has been revived with commissioning the harpsichordist, conductor, and scholar Mahan Esfahani to write a new orchestration of Bach's The Art of Fugue, which was premiered at the BBC Proms in July 2012.

 Both Tavener recordings are on Harmonia Mundi (France), for whom the AAM has made a large number of CDs: Mozart's Zaïde and Christmas music by Schütz and his contemporaries (conducted by Paul Goodwin); violin concertos by J.S.
-Bach and Vivaldi; and concerti grossi by Handel and Geminiani (directed by Andrew Manze); and Bach's harpsichord concertos (played by Richard Egarr).
-Choral recordings include works by Bach, Handel, Purcell and Vivaldi, with King's College Choir under Stephen Cleobury, and several recordings with Edward Higginbottom and New College Choir, including Pergolesi's Marian Vespers and Handel's coronation anthems, a collection of music from 17th and 18th-century English coronations.
+Bach and Vivaldi and concerti grossi by Handel and Geminiani (directed by Andrew Manze).
+Choral recordings include works by Bach, Handel, Purcell and Vivaldi, with King's College Choir under Stephen Cleobury, and several recordings with New College Choir under Edward Higginbottom, including Pergolesi's Marian Vespers and Handel's coronation anthems, a collection of music from 17th and 18th-century English coronations.
 With Richard Egarr, the orchestra has released Handel's instrumental music Opp.
-1–7, as well as Bach's four orchestral suites and his St John Passion.
-In 2013, the Academy launched an in-house label for its future recordings.
+1–7, as well as Bach's six Brandenburg Concertos, four orchestral suites, seven single harpsichord concertos and his St Matthew and St John Passions.

+In 2013, the orchestra announced the opening of its own record label, the AAM Records, whose first album was released in October of the same year.

 The AAM is Orchestra-in-Residence at the University of Cambridge.
 In January 2020, the Teatro San Cassiano announced that the AAM is to become its first associate ensemble.